 We’re off to Vegas, yes we are!
 But before that happens, I had to take care of several things.
 This week’s entry is brief, with several sections going on hiatus, and details events leading up to the start of the trip.
 The trip itself will be covered in future blog posts.

 Don’t expect Diary #029 until after I return home though.
-I’m not sure what I’d even write about.
+I’m not sure what I’d even write about while on the trip otherwise.

 Entry #028 (Oct 31 2021)